01prakash-aditya/Railway_Booking_System/README.md

-# 🚆 INDIAN RAILWAY SYSTEM
+# 🚆 RAILWAY SEAT BOOKING SYSTEM

 An SQL-based simulation of the Indian Railway Ticketing System, built with stored procedures, triggers, and a comprehensive relational schema to mimic real-world functionalities like booking, cancellations, wallet management, and admin control.